Dxrie/linkify/README.md

 ## Project Description

-This is a web application built with Laravel and Vue.js, designed to provide a robust platform for managing and organizing links.
+This is a web application built with Laravel, React.js, and Inertia, designed to provide a robust platform for managing and organizing links.

 ## Features